Some stories you might be interested in:

 So few people seem to visit this place when they’re in Rio, and I can’t imagine why.
 It was in fact one of the very first things we did in South America.
 It’s incredibly vast and it feels so ancient.
 We got some great shots in there as well.
 We did get lost for a couple of hours which was fun, but luckily we found our way back as Cazzy decided to take a hypo and we’d almost run out of sugar.

 After 2 weeks being going down the Amazon and being in the rainforest, we quickly found ourselves in Buenos Aires, and what a culture shock it is!
 It literally feels like we were right back home, seeing as all the buildings are a myriad of European architecture; one minute you feel like you’re in France, and next in the middle of Berlin.
 It’s a fantastically diverse city, and the nicest way to experience it is to take one of the free walking tours.
 If you're passing through the continent, you cannot miss one of the best cities in South America.

-The Bolivian Salt Flats has to be one of the most famous things to do in South America.
+The Bolivian Salt Flats have to be one of the most famous things to do in South America.
 You must have seen pictures from people who have been there, and it’s likely you will at least recognise them, check out a couple of our own below.
 I can’t remember anywhere else I’ve been that you can lie on the floor like a child and play with toys and for it to be considered normal!
 So much fun and endless possibilities.
 Our props of choice: Godzilla and The Incredible Hulk.